Capt. Charles McAnally held the highest decoration of any soldier in the 69th.Pennsylvania Regiment of the American Civil War 1861-1865.

 I recall as a young man reading the book by A. A. Hoehling called They Sailed into Oblivion.
 The statement has never left me.
 It was an account of twenty great shipping mysteries and offering some reasons for why the disasters happened and what happened the crews and passengers.
 Both crew and passengers sailed away with great expectations of reaching their destinations and ultimately be able to return to their home, homelands or kinfolk.
 To be re-united again.

 When I started to read about the Irish famines, of "An Gorta Mor", of "Black 47" of looking at the history of the 69th.
 Pa.
 Vols. was when the expression started to return to my mind.
 This statement could so easily be applied to the greater percentage of the emigrants who left Ireland in the 18th and 19th centuries for the United States, Canada, Australia, New Zealand or South Africa.
 Countless thousands of them Sailed into Oblivion never to return to Ireland or keep contact with their kinfolk.
-Perhaps no group could this be applied to so fittingly were the men who left Ireland prior, and during the famine periods of the mid 19th century than the men who went and fought the good fight in the American Civil War 1861-1865, the greater percentage of them for the Northern cause in the Union army but we should not forget many also fought for the Confederacy.
+Perhaps no group could this be applied to so fittingly were the men who left Ireland prior, and during the famine periods of the mid 19th century than the men who went and fought the good fight in the American Civil War 1861-1865, the greater percentage of them for the Northern cause in the Union army.
+We should not forget many also fought for the Confederacy.
 The greater percentage of them fought with idealism and perhaps thought they were contributing to their new country be it the cause of the North or the South.
 Not too many of the rank and file soldiers would know the politics and reasons for the war.
 However a great percentage of the officers and particularly the Irish ones knew exactly what the war was about.

-My research on the Catholic farmers of the Sperrin hills of Counties Derry and Tyrone seem to have them falling into two categories, those families who had literally been in the Sperrins for countless generations and never did inhabit the lowlands and those families who were dispossessed during Plantation and Penal times.
+My research on the Catholic farmers of the Sperrin hills of Counties Derry and Tyrone seem to have them falling into two categories, those families who had literally been in the Sperrins for countless generations and never did inhabit the lowlands and whose families were dispossessed during Plantation and Penal times.
 It is known to me that one family were dispossessed from good lands around Cookstown Co Tyrone circa 1795 had to literally "flee to the mountains".
 However to the older generations in the Sperrins to this day they are kind of seen as "blow in's"!.

 The McAnallys or McNallys would be from the townland of Glenviggan on the Tyrone Derry border about 6 miles to the west of Draperstown.
 They would appear to have been one of the original families and I have no doubt that they would have been there for perhaps two or three centuries.